Investing in Australia’s Cannabis Industry: 5 Companies to WatchAlan Brochstein, The Cannabis CapitalistApril 30, 2018

 The company is licensed for cultivation, manufacturing, and research, but it currently has no sales.
 It is pursuing operations in Chile through a joint venture as well as in Australia.
 The company reported cash of A$12 million as of Dec 31.
 AusCann has approximately 273 million shares outstanding, giving it a market cap of approximately A$456 million at the recent closing price of A$1.67.
 The stock has increased 109% in 2018.

-.
-Aurora Cannabis (a client of mine at New Cannabis Ventures) is a strategic partner that owns approximately 23% of the shares and is reported to be considering an acquisition
+Cann Group (ASX: CAN) (OTC: CNGGF) began trading publicly in May 2017.
+The company’s ASX page is here, and you can access its most recent investor presentation.
+Aurora Cannabis (a client of mine at New Cannabis Ventures) is a strategic partner that owns approximately 23% of the shares and is reported to be considering an acquisition of the company.

 The company is licensed for cultivation and research but isn’t yet generating revenue.
 It has a cash balance of A$85 million that it is deploying into facility construction.
 With 139.5 million shares outstanding, Cann Group has a market cap of approximately A$417 million at the recent closing price of A$2.99.
 The stock, which went public at A$0.30, has gained 9% in 2018.

-(ASX: EXL) (OTC: ELLXF) began trading earlier this year.
-The company’s ASX page is here
+Elixinol Global (ASX: EXL) (OTC: ELLXF) began trading earlier this year.
+The company’s ASX page is here, and it published an IPO prospectus in November.
+The company also shared a presentation in February.

 Elixinol’s largest business is its US hemp-based CBD company.
 It also operates Hemp Foods Australia and a newly formed medical cannabis company focused on Australia.
 In 2017, it generated sales of A$16.5 million, up 62% over 2016, primarily from its US nutraceuticals business.
 The company reported year-end cash of A$18.8 million.
 With 103 million shares outstanding and a recent closing price of A$1.72, Elixinol has a market cap of approximately A$177 million.
 The stock has increased 72% since the IPO in January.

-(ASX: MXC) (OTC: MGCLF) began trading in early 2016 after conducting a reverse merger.
-The company’s ASX page is here
+MGC Pharmaceuticals (ASX: MXC) (OTC: MGCLF) began trading in early 2016 after conducting a reverse merger.
+The company’s ASX page is here.
+It provided an operational and strategy update in early March.

 The company reported sales of just A$127,377 in the quarter ending Dec.
 31. The company has historically focused on dermatological products, having introduced a CBD herbal cream for relief from psoriasis.
 It is also importing CannEpil, which it will produce in its Slovenian laboratory, to treat epilepsy.
 The company grows in the Czech Republic and is constructing a production and cultivation facility in Malta.
 The market capitalization, based on 1.2 billion shares outstanding and a recent closing price of A$0.076, is approximately A$91 million.
 The stock has declined almost 15% in 2018.
 It recently raised A$5 million selling shares at A$0.07 in a private placement.